grokthis/ucisc/docs/02_Beginnings.md

 I have long wanted to design and build my own processor from scratch.
-I learned the basic components of how this works in college, but that was a while ago and honestly I want to do something better than the basic stuff from my digital electronics introduction class.
+I learned the basic components of how this works in college, but that was a while ago and honestly I want to make something better than the basic stuff I learned in my digital electronics introduction class.

 As I started working on this, I started trying to design an 8-bit instruction set,